openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 <{{examples/authorization_details.json}}

-The following is a non-normative example of an `authorization_details` object with a `format`:
+The following is a non-normative example of an `authorization_details` object with a `format` parameter of Credential format `vc+sd-jwt`:

 <{{examples/authorization_details_sd_jwt_vc.json}}